k2view-academy/K2View-Academy/articles/TDM/tdm_gui/18_task_provision_entities_from_source_env.md

 # How to Provision Entities from a Source Environment

 The following table describes how to create a task to provision entities from a selected source environment.
-For example: extract 10 customers from Production and load them to the UAT environment:
+For example: Extract 10 customers from Production and load them to the UAT environment: